Presenters (White) PNWD Leadership (Blue) Convention Leads (Purple)

 Sally SeelyePNWD Woman's Program Supervisor

 White Pass Ski Patrol Growing up on Mercer Island in Washington State, Alpental was my ski home.
 Sunny days or pow days you would find me there rather than in school, whether I had to beg for rides or hitchhike.
 Oddly enough, my parents were fine with my missing school - so long as it was for skiing.
 In the mid 80s, pre-OEC and soon as I was old enough, I joined the Alpental Ski Patrol for a few years.
 Then life happened and skiing fell by the wayside.
 It took a long while before I finally found my way back, joining the White Pass Ski Patrol just a few years ago.
 Outside of ski season and when I'm not working selling houses, I can usually be found camping somewhere near water or in the mountains.
-Preferably both. |
+Preferably both. [email protected] |

 Matt StrauserPNWD Nordic/BC Assist Advisor

-Shelley UrbenPacific Northwest Division Director
+Shelley UrbenFormer PNW Division Director

-Santiam Pass Ski Patrol Shelley is the current PNW Division Director since 2019.
-She has been with NSP and Santiam Pass Ski Patrol in the Oregon Region for the last 23 years.
+Santiam Pass Ski Patrol Shelley was the PNW Division Director 2019-2025.
+She has been with NSP and Santiam Pass Ski Patrol in the Oregon Region for the last 24 years.
 During this time she has been very active at all levels from patrol, region, division and national levels contributing her experience and knowledge to all whether with Alpine, OEC, Area Management, Policy & Procedures, NSP.
-To name just a few of her many experiences beyond Division Director: *PNWD Nor Wester Editor for 9 seasons *Santiam Pass Ski Patrol Director for 7 seasons *Assistant Patrol Director for 3 seasons Participation in national-level activities: * A member of the NSP National Leadership from 2010-present * A member of the NSP Business Process Committee from 2019 - present * A member of the National Education Committee from 2019 – present * Chair of the Initiative for Change Task Force from 2021 - present * A member of the NSP Diversity, Equity and Inclusion (DEI) Task Force * Participation at Powderfall Shelley has both her Alpine Senior Patroller & National Appointment. |
+To name just a few of her many experiences beyond Division Director: *PNWD Nor Wester Editor for 9 seasons *Santiam Pass Ski Patrol Director for 7 seasons *Assistant Patrol Director for 3 seasons Participation in national-level activities: * A member of the NSP National Leadership from 2010-2025 * A member of the NSP Business Process Committee from 2019 - 2025 * A member of the National Education Committee from 2019 – 2025 * Chair of the Initiative for Change Task Force from 2021 - 2025 * A member of the NSP Diversity, Equity and Inclusion (DEI) Task Force * Participation at Powderfall * A member of the NSP Wellness Task Force since 2023 Shelley has both her Alpine Senior Patroller & National Appointment. [email protected] |

 Tanja CarterPNWD SPY Advisor